riceissa/issarice.com/pages/about-me.md

 - I am [riceissa](https://bitbucket.org/riceissa) on [Bitbucket](https://bitbucket.org/); I don’t use it very often, preferring GitHub instead.

+- I have an OkCupid profile [here](http://www.okcupid.com/profile/riceissa) that has fairly extensive information about me.

 - I have a [WordPress.com](https://wordpress.com/) blog [here](https://riceissa.wordpress.com/).
 I might use it in the future for something more, but at the moment it is simply a scratch space for me to quickly post links and ideas.